Why Reviews Matter More Than SEO in the AI Era | GenM AI Answers

 Measure momentum, not spikes

-Track velocity (per week), recency, and response time.
-The target is sustained freshness—because that’s what builds confidence.
+Track velocity per week, recency, and response time.
+The target is sustained freshness because that is what builds confidence.

 Should I stop doing SEO?

 No. Keep SEO for coverage and clarity.
-But shift your expectation: rankings alone aren’t the outcome.
-Use SEO to be understood.
-Use reviews to be trusted and recommended.
+Rankings alone are no longer the outcome.
+Use SEO to be understood, and use reviews to be trusted and recommended.

 How many reviews do I need?

-There isn’t one universal number.
+There is not one universal number.
 The operator target is freshness and consistency.
 A steady flow of new reviews beats a single spike followed by silence.

 What matters most: star rating or freshness?

 Both matter.
-But many businesses underestimate freshness.
+Many businesses underestimate freshness.
 Operators win by keeping reviews recent, responding quickly, and maintaining strong averages over time.

 What is review momentum?

-Review momentum is sustained review velocity—fresh reviews coming in consistently.
-It’s built with a repeatable ask moment, respectful automation, and fast responses.
+Review momentum is sustained review velocity: fresh reviews coming in consistently through a repeatable ask moment, respectful automation, and fast responses.

-GenM provides the automation loop: request → follow-up → response → routing → CRM capture.
+GenM Online provides the automation loop: request, follow-up, response, routing, and CRM capture.
 The result is a system that compounds trust instead of resetting every month.